Mercs6369/2023Season/README.md

 Proposed SW Structure (assumes the current HW design we are prototyping) with basic psuedo code ideas
-    RoboRIO
+  -  RoboRIO
-        Vision Process running at 50 Hz (20 millisec between updates) if (one or more AprilTags are visible) reset the odometry position to 0, 0, 0 update the current robot's predicted position based on AprilTag data else
+        Vision Process running at 50 Hz (20 millisec between updates) if (one or more AprilTags are visible)
+                \\reset the odometry position to 0, 0, 0
+                update the current robot's predicted position based on AprilTag data else
-                update the current robot's predicted position based on the last known AprilTag data AND the current odometry data
+                \\update the current robot's predicted position based on the last known AprilTag data AND the current odometry data rotate robot until AprilTag is visible
-            ...
             Change Vision Processing Mode method (new method which reconfigures the PhotonVision server to change targetting modes)
             ...